alexb70/alexbourla.github.io/research/turning-the-tables-on-globalprotect.md

 In the sections that follow, I'll break down each vulnerability, explain the root cause, and walk through how we found it.

-## Under the Hood: GlobalProtect Architecture and Attack Surface
+## GlobalProtect VPN Architecture Analysis: Attack Surface and Security Vulnerabilities

 ### Research Goals